Sheet Pan Steak Fajitas

 - Rice or cauliflower rice

-- Refried beans or pinto beans
+- Refried beans, black beans, or pinto beans

 Steak Fajita Recipe FAQs